thecodingmachine/react-native-boilerplate/template/App/Theme/README.md

-This directory contains the base for the application styles.
+This directory contains the base for the application theme.